jfcherng/php-diff/README.md

       "tag": "del",
       "old": {
         "offset": 10,
-        "lines": ["// @todo Remember to delete this line"] },
+        "lines": ["// remember to delete this line"] },
       "new": {
         "offset": 11,